InGarage/MakerPlayGround_Library/script/Action_Description/Description/AN_LCD_11.md

-<i class="icon-font"></i>Illumination
+<i class="icon-font"></i>Distance
 ===================
-Show the intensivity from illumination sensor to the LCD in SI unit.
+Show the distance from distance sensor to the LCD in SI unit.

 **SensorName**
 : Blank to pick up a new one.